Rejuwanshamim/Sales-detail/README.md

 # Sales-detail
-Excel Project
-I have created a sales detail dashboard.
+I have created a sales detail dashboard in Excel.